conner-huf/noodle/README.md

 **Known bugs:**
 - The map currently does not center on a city when you search it, which it should.

+### Update - 5/31/24
+This migration took a bit longer than expected, the job search got a little full.
+But we are successfully migrated to Azure for hosting!

 ### Update - 4/20/24
 Migrating to a different backend service, so will be down for a few days.